Five Star Parent Handbook

 The school reserves the right to refuse the enrollment of any child or to ask parents to make alternative arrangements for the care of a child enrolled if we are unable to provide the environment that the child needs, or are unable to manage their behavior.
 We will also ask for other arrangements if parents do not work with us in a positive manner.

 Five Star Montessori school is your child’s home away from home.
 We want your child to feel safe and secure here, and we want you to feel welcome at any time as long as it does not interfere with the classrooms.
-Parents may observe classrooms on the monitors in the office at any time.
+Parents may observe classrooms and activities on the monitors in the office at any time and they may inspect the building, premise or equipment at any time without having to secure prior approval.
 Teachers coordinate special events and activities.
 Please ask your child’s teacher if you would like to participate in them.

 Parent-Teacher Conferences are held as a means of giving parents an overview of their child’s developmental progress.
 These conferences also enable parents and staff to work closely to meet each child’s specific needs.
 They will be held semi-annually for the older classrooms or as the parent, teacher or Director requests.
 We do ask that you refrain from discussing any problems related to your child in their presence unless the teacher or Director requests it.

-The Director has an open door policy and welcome your comments and suggestions.
-We maintain a bulletin board in the entrance hallway, any news or changes to policy will be posted there.
+The Director has an open door policy and welcomes your comments and suggestions.
+We maintain a bulletin board in the entrance hallway, any news or changes to policy will be posted there as well as being available on our website and in the parent Handbook.
+Contact the office at any time to discuss or review any concerns or questions about the policies and procedures of our school.

 The following are things that we would like for you to bring for your child’s birthday: